neb-b/daisy/README.md

 threads

+- [ ] reply to specific note
+- [ ] fetch profiles/reactions in threads
-- [ ] display who user is actually replying to
+- [x] display who user is actually replying to
 - [x] better fetching of replies
 - [x] reply to a thread
 - [x] display fetched replies in a thread